Of late there has been a great deal of talk about the so called end

 Upon the very idea of change, the passage or shift into a new world age, as was ‘dictated’ by the heavenly powers, was not always thought to be gradual.
 Indeed, in many cultures, especially those of ancient Babylon and Egypt, it was widely believed amongst the learned that certain very precise celestial configurations, when achieved, would result in sudden physical planetary upheaval, leading to widespread destruction upon the earth primarily through means of both fire and water.
-One may cite two prominent works from antiquity in support of this:
+One may cite two prominent works from antiquity in support of this.

-As one can see from the above, there are many similarities present in the two cited passages: mention of both fire and water causing major global destruction; the result of an abnormal fluctuation in the regular course of the planets.
+As one can see, there are many similarities present in the two cited passages: mention of both fire and water causing major global destruction; the result of an abnormal fluctuation in the regular course of the planets.
 Such happenings indeed form the essential theme of all ‘end of the world’ scenarios.
 And yet to go further still, one may also cite the Gnostic tradition in this matter, for here also there is talk of world wide destruction heralding the end of the world.